basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## Log Data

-A common use case for Riak is storing large amounts of log data for analysis with [[MapReduce]] or as the primary storage for log data with a secondary analytics cluster used to perform more advanced analytics tasks.
-For this, you can create a bucket called `logs` (or whatever you'd like) and use a unique value, such as a date, for the key.
-Log files would be the values associated with the unique keys.
-For storing log data from different systems, you could create a unique bucket for each system and write associated logs to that bucket.
-In terms of analyzing log data, you could then use Riak's MapReduce for aggregation tasks such as summing the counts of records for a date, or Riak Search for more robust, text-based queries.
+A common use case for Riak is storing large amounts of log data, either for analysis using [[MapReduce]] or as a storage system used in conjunction with a secondary analytics cluster used to perform more advanced analytics tasks.
+To store log data, you can use a bucket called `logs` (just to give an example) and use a unique value, such as a date, for the key.
+Log files would then be the values associated with each unique key.

+For storing log data from different systems, you could use unique buckets for each system (e.g. `system1_log_data`, `system2_log_data`, etc.) and write associated logs to the corresponding buckets.
+To analyze that data, you could use Riak's MapReduce system for aggregation tasks, such as summing the counts of records for a date or Riak Search for a more robust, text-based queries.

 #### Complex Case

-For storing a large amount of log data that is frequently writing data to Riak, some users might consider doing primary storage of logs in a Riak cluster and then replicating data to a secondary cluster to run heavy analytics jobs, either over another Riak cluster or another solution such as Hadoop.
-Because the access patterns of reading and writing data to Riak is very different from the access pattern of something like a MapReduce job which is iterating over many keys, separating the write workload from the analytics workload will let you maintain higher performance and yield more predictable latency.
+For storing a large amount of log data that is frequently written to Riak, some users might consider doing primary storage of logs in a Riak cluster and then replicating data to a secondary cluster to run heavy analytics jobs, either over another Riak cluster or another solution such as Hadoop.
+Because the access patterns of reading and writing data to Riak is very different from the access pattern of something like a MapReduce job, which iterates over many keys, separating the write workload from the analytics workload will let you maintain higher performance and yield more predictable latency.